 Often referred to as an acquired brain injury, a non-traumatic brain injury causes damage to the brain by internal factors, such as a lack of oxygen, exposure to toxins, pressure from a tumor, etc.

 Some people can successfully recover without consequences while others can gain both mental and physical disabilities.
-The main effects of ABI can be a change in personality, changing social roles, decreased life satisfaction, and changes in motor and cognitive abilities.
+Main effects of ABI can be a change in personality, changing social roles, decreased life satisfaction and changes in motor and cognitive abilities.

 The first-time visitors are always excited about taking the first holidays independently after their acquired brain injury; the participants are not used to using their ‘new’ bodies in an environment like this.
 They appreciate the freedom that the professionals and volunteers give them to act independently, knowing they are there to help when and where necessary.
 We can consider the sailing boat to be the controlled environment most scientists ask for in the studies.
 It seems true that a holiday in such a controlled setting is a nice start to discovering what is still possible after an ABI.
 The biggest difference between the group first-time visitors and the repeat visitors lies in the new experience: while repeat visitors are used to the boat and already know what is possible and what is not, the ‘newbies’ recognize the motivation of becoming independent and learning more about this.